 - Which keywords are your competitors focusing on that you still haven't tapped into?

 - What content of theirs is highly shared and linked to?
 How does your content compare?

-- Which social media platforms is your target audience using and the most active on?
+- Which social media platforms are your target audience using?

 - What other sites are linking back to your competitor's site, but not yours?